Aleman778/Computer-Graphics-Lab/README.md

-# Labs in Real-time Graphics and Computational Geometry
+# Lab work Computer Graphics and Geometry
-My laboratory work in course D7045E Real-time graphics and computational geometry.
+Lab work in course Computer Graphics and Geometry

 ## Lab 4
 Lab 4 is about creating a simple world and representing it in a scene graph.
 I went for a slightly different approach and instead implemented a data oriented entity-component-system (ECS).
 But it can be used as a scene graph by adding parent child components and updating their transforms according to the hierarchy.
 For the world I wanted to design a snowy scene and this is the final scene: